 For the purposes of facilitating the actions of the Legislature, the Chairman designates committees to study and report on specific subject areas.
-There are currently eight standing, permanent committees in the Erie County Legislature: Community Enrichment, Economic Development, Energy & Environment, Finance & Management, Government Affairs, Human Services, Public Safety, and Purchasing Ad Hoc.
+There are currently eight standing, permanent committees in the Erie County Legislature: Community Enrichment, Economic Development, Energy & Environment, Finance & Management, Government Affairs, Health & Human Services, Minority & Women Business Enterprise, and Public Safety.

 Committee meetings are held at the call of the Chairman.
 It is at committee meetings where citizens may have a direct input into County policy-making by presenting proposals or speaking on matters being considered by a committee.
 All committee meetings are open to the public.

 The operations of the Legislature are governed by a set of rules that may be changed by a majority vote of all members.
 The rules provide for parliamentary procedure at meetings.

 Regular meetings of the full Legislature are annually scheduled by the Chairman.
 There are usually two legislative meetings per month, except in August when the legislature recesses.

 Special meetings may be called by the Chairman or by way of a petition signed by a majority of the members.
 All meetings of the legislature are open to the public.

 The work of the legislature involves taking action on communications from the County Executive, the various county departments and agencies, other governments, the public, and the legislators themselves.
 The following paragraphs will trace the steps which are followed from the time an item comes to the Legislature until action is taken.